Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Examples:
 * 4 axis palletized RRRp is no, because orientation is not controllable
 * 4 axis palletized RRRpR with 4th actuator can be set to verticalDown:path for the endpoint orientation being vertical and following the print path
 * CNC 5 axis e. g.
-PPPRR is zaxis, because the 2 rotary axes control the Z axis orientation
+PPPRR is zaxis, because the 2 rotary axes control the Z axis orientation.
+XY constantly changes because the drill rotates.
 * 3 axis cartesian PPP is no, because the endpoint is always vertical and cannot be changed
 * robot 6 axis RRRRRR can be set to different modes: zaxis if the endpoint has no XY axis information like a hotend or drill. full if orientation of all three axes is important. verticalUp or Down with angle or path is possible as well.

 G-Code for CNC 5 axis is sometimes based on IJK tool vector, which is used by Fanuc.
 It is not implemented, because it conflicts with G2/G3 IJ parameters.
 IJK can be postprocessed into AC/BC/AB.
-But IJK is described as value for tool tilt with in zaxis mode.
+IJK is used as value for tool tilt with in zaxis mode.

 # M669 Q parameter: quality